What To Do When Your Kid Says Something Embarrassing - Baby Chick

 Share

-What to Do When Your Kid Says Something Embarrassing
+How To Respond When Your Kid Says Something Embarrassing

 Know That It’s Normal

 Before we get into how to address this issue, it’s important to remind yourself that what your child is doing is normal (take the pressure off them and you).5 As humans, we are designed to notice who is similar to us and, by default, who is different.
-This is because we are built to seek out groups for protection, and we try to find groups where a large number of people will welcome and protect us.1 So, though your child is being “naughty” or mean when they notice a difference, it’s natural and instinctive for them to do so.
+This is because we are built to seek out groups for protection, and we try to find groups where many people will welcome and protect us.1 So, though your child is being “naughty” or mean when they notice a difference, it’s natural and instinctive for them to do so.
+Research shows that even babies prefer to look at faces similar to their own and those of their primary caregivers.1,5

-Research shows that even babies prefer to look at faces similar to themselves and their primary caregivers.1,5 Our children, particularly toddlers, are also learning about the world, so they are built to catalog things to help make sense of them.
+Our children, particularly toddlers, are also learning about the world, so they are built to catalog things to help make sense of them.
 They take in new pieces of information and compare them against their existing knowledge; size, shape, color, and sound are all ways they make sense of the world around them.4 When it comes to people, it’s natural for them to look at others and try to make sense of what they are seeing by noticing what is “different” about the other person.

 Instead of running away or wishing the ground would open up and swallow you whole, turn the experience into a learning opportunity.
 You might say, “You have noticed something about that person’s [body, abilities, etc.], and you are curious.
 Even though it’s perfectly normal to be curious, some people don’t like to have other people talk about them, so if you have a question, maybe you can save it to ask me later?”
-This can ensure your child learns that it’s okay to ask, but they also understand that questions might not be appropriate or kind to ask publically.
+This can ensure your child learns that it’s okay to ask, but they also understand that questions might not be appropriate or kind to ask publicly.

 Speak to Your Child Kindly